 - EVENING FAMILY PROGRAMS: We provide Read it and Sleep, a monthly event for neighborhood children and their families.
 At Read it and Sleep, families enjoy snacks, hear a bedtime story read by a local leader, and take home a free a copy of the book.
 In the summer months, we offer Dinner and a Moviein our garden.
 This program provides an opportunity for families to enjoy a free community meal while they view a film outdoors in our garden.
 The films we select are based on popular books and we provide each family with a free copy of the book to take home.
 Charter Oak also offers family holiday events and activities.

 - GOOD VIBRATIONS: In the spring of 2015, Charter Oak launched Good Vibrations, in partnership with The Hartford Police Department.
 Twenty-five middle school boys were selected to take either a free guitar class (and receive a free guitar) or a rap poetry class, in which students learn to rap and make CDs of their work.
 The boys and the police make music together in class and, more importantly, take a step toward building a positive relationship with each other.
 “Good Vibes” won a White House Champions of Change Award in 2015.

 Registration is now open for spring Youth Arts Institute classes.

 For more information, contact Brenna Harvey: BrennaH@charteroakcenter.org, (860) 310-2580.

-See our events calendar for upcoming Youth Arts Institute events.
+See our class calendar for upcoming Youth Arts Institute events.